Download the course booklet to find out more about Lancaster University, how we teach Law and what you'll study as a Law student.

-Our Family Law module focuses on these key questions, and more.
+Our Family Law module focuses on such questions, and more.
 We will delve into family life and intimate relationships, exploring issues such as marriage, divorce and custody.
 You will critically evaluate legal issues relating to family, and develop a sound legal understanding of how the law affects family relationships and resolves familial conflicts.

-Topics covered in this module include:
+Topics covered in this module may include:

 What are human rights?
 How are they implemented or contravened?
 What is the relationship between complex human rights issues and society today?

 This module uses the context of the European human rights regime to investigate civil liberties and human rights protection.
 You will adopt a critical and comparative approach as you gain a comprehensive grounding in the law of human rights.

 We will tackle some of the most complex and relevant issues such as the right to life, freedom from torture, freedom of expression, and capital punishment.
 Specific case studies allow you to engage with issues and questions regarding whistle-blowing and enforced disappearances.

 Our teaching is research-led and combines seminars, tutorials and lectures.
 You will be encouraged to read as widely as possible on the subject and we will help you to develop your skills in critical analysis, discourse and debate.